veracruz-project/icecap/demos/hypervisor-demo/README.md

                # Interrupt the realm's execution with '<ctrl>-c' and then destroy it:

  [icecap host] icecap-host destroy 0

+               # Spawn and background a MirageOS unikernel running a TCP echo server in a realm:

+ [icecap host] icecap-host create 0 /mirage-realm-spec.bin && taskset 0x2 icecap-host run 0 0 &

+               # Communicate with the echo server:

+ [icecap host] echo "Hello, World!" | nc 192.168.1.2 8080

+               # Cease the realm's exectution and destroy it:

+ [icecap host] kill %% && icecap-host destroy 0

                # '<ctrl>-a x' quits QEMU
 ```